kapoorsaumitra/ETHforAll/Contibution.md

-# Contributing to Threadify 🪡
+# Contributing to Doge Draws

 Firstly, thank you for taking the time to contribute.
 `<br/>`